solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 ## Requirements

 1) The transaction's signature needs to cover the nonce value
-2) The nonce must not be reusable, even in the face of signing key disclosure
+2) The nonce must not be reusable, even in the case of signing key disclosure

 ## A Contract-based Solution